japila-books/apache-spark-internals/docs/webui/JettyUtils.md

 Could not find resource path for Web UI: [resourceBase]
 ```

-NOTE: `createStaticHandler` is used when link:spark-webui-SparkUI.adoc#initialize[SparkUI], xref:spark-history-server:HistoryServer.adoc#initialize[HistoryServer], Spark Standalone's `MasterWebUI` and `WorkerWebUI`, Spark on Mesos' `MesosClusterUI` are requested to initialize.
+NOTE: `createStaticHandler` is used when spark-webui-SparkUI.md#initialize[SparkUI], spark-history-server:HistoryServer.md#initialize[HistoryServer], Spark Standalone's `MasterWebUI` and `WorkerWebUI`, Spark on Mesos' `MesosClusterUI` are requested to initialize.

 === [[createRedirectHandler]] `createRedirectHandler` Method